Ballyhoo!: Tours and other works

 Tour highlights include: 311 Pow Wow Festival in 2011, the 311 Caribbean Cruise in 2012 and 2013, The Bamboozle Festival in 2012, the entire Vans Warped Tour in 2012, and the California Roots Music and Arts Festival in 2013.

 After releasing Pineapple Grenade, Ballyhoo! co-headlined the Summer Sickness tour in 2013 alongside Authority Zero and special guests Versus the World.

 In 2015, Ballyhoo! joined a tour with Reel Big Fish and Less Than Jake.

 Ballyhoo! performed the entire Vans Warped Tour in 2016.

 In 2018, Ballyhoo! joined a tour with Reel Big Fish once again, this time to promote their new album Detonate.

 In 2019, Ballyhoo! joined Rebelution and Collie Buddz on the Good Vibes summer tour.

 In 2021, Ballyhoo! got back to touring in the spring with their first tour since the COVID-19 pandemic.
-It started out on the east coast with Tropidelic and followed by a Summer tour of the mid-west, including Tropidelic's Everwild Festival in Ohio.
-Starting on September 26, they will be co-headlining a Fall tour with The Expendables presenting what they call "The ExpendaHoo!
-2021 Tour", which includes opening band, Tunnel Vision.
+It started out on the east coast with Tropidelic and was followed by a summer tour of the Midwest, including Tropidelic's Everwild Festival in Ohio.
+Starting on September 26, they headlined a fall tour with The Expendables called "The ExpendaHoo!
+2021 Tour", which included Tunnel Vision as the opening band.
 Ballyhoo! even collaborated with The Expendables on their 2011 single "Walk Away", creating a remixed version with both Howie Spangler and Geoff Weers on vocals.
 Ballyhoo also covered The Expendables 2007 song, "Down Down Down".

 In popular culture

-Ballyhoo!'s music has appeared in numerous surf/skate videos and compilation albums including "Forever Free: A Tribute to Sublime", which featured a cover of "40 Oz. to Freedom".
-Ballyhoo! songs also appear in the feature films, "Beach Kings" and "Road Trip: Beer Pong".
+Ballyhoo!'s music has appeared in numerous surf/skate videos and compilation albums, including Forever Free: A Tribute to Sublime, which featured a cover of "40 Oz. to Freedom".
+Ballyhoo! songs also appeared in the feature films Beach Kings and Road Trip: Beer Pong.